 Privacy Notices are sometimes referred to as Fair Processing Statements.
-They are an explanation of how Middlesbrough Council Services use the personal data you provide, who they share it with and for what reasons.
-Privacy Notices are especially useful where the use of your data may not be obvious to you and they are normally included at the bottom of application or consent forms.
+They are an explanation of how Middlesbrough Council services use the personal data you provide, who they share it with, and for what reasons.
+Privacy Notices are especially useful where the use of your data may not be obvious to you.
+They are normally included at the bottom of application or consent forms.

-If you want to know more about how a service uses your information, contact them directly and they should be able to help.
+If you want to know more about how a service uses your information, contact them directly and they'll be able to help.

-As allowed by exemptions in the Data Protection Act, sometimes Middlesbrough Council may disclose information on request, for crime and taxation purposes (section 29 exemption), or in connection with legal proceedings (section 35 exemption).
-Please note that Middlesbrough Council is not obliged to comply with such requests, but will consider applications in line with the requirements of the Act.
+As allowed by exemptions in the Data Protection Act 1998, Middlesbrough Council may disclose information on request, for crime and taxation purposes (section 29 exemption), or in connection with legal proceedings (section 35 exemption).
+Please note we are not obliged to comply with such requests, but will consider applications in line with the requirements of the Act.